From Singapore to the UK,

 All Japanese crypto exchanges and startups issuing a token or coin will be required to register with the

-To learn more, you can read the Lastroots Inc. white paper, or watch their explanatory video below:
+To learn more, you can read the Lastroots Inc. white paper.

 Singapore (Startups TBD)

 Singapore’s Token Economy Association (TEA) is introducing an accelerator for blockchain companies in the region.
 Sponsored by proponents of the crypto industry, this self-regulatory organization was created to provide a layer of oversight on digital assets.
 The key focus is on protecting consumers while advancing the integrity of crypto markets.